TrueBliss: Post TrueBliss

 Joe Cotton was the winner of Pop's Ultimate Star in 2007.
 The show showcased winners of various Kiwi singing contests over recent years.
 Her other screen work included hosting TV2's Thursday-Saturday M2 show (a graveyard shift alternative music programme).
 Joe left M2 (when it was cancelled in February 2003) and after appearing on Celebrity Treasure Island became a fill-in host on the C4 music channel show Select Live.
 She has recently appeared on the shows The Great New Zealand Spelling Bee, Pop Goes The Weasel and Celebrity Joker Poker.
-After hosting her own show on the New Zealand radio station The Edge she went on to be co-host on More FM Auckland's breakfast show and currently hosts the evening show.
+After hosting her own show on the New Zealand radio station The Edge she went on to be co-host on More FM Auckland's breakfast show and was then moved to host the evening show.
+She then co-hosted breakfast on More FM in Invercargill, before leaving radio entirely in late 2023.
 She was also the vocal coach for Boyband and did backing vocals on their b-side "Pour Some Sugar On Me" from their chart-topping single "You Really Got Me".

 Erika Takacs hosted the weekly Coke RTR Top 20 show which ran on TV2 from 2000 to 2003, appeared on commercials for the chain store Video Ezy and appeared on celebrity shows.
 She was signed to Sony for a single "Do It" which remains unreleased.

 Keri Harper kept the lowest profile post-TrueBliss; although a song called 'Atmosphere' was produced by Che Fu, it has never been released.
 She has also had cameos in the finale song of the 2002 "Coca Cola Christmas in the Park" (Auckland performance) and, in 2005, in the series final of the charitable show So You Wanna Be A Popstar? with all other True Bliss members except Binding.
 Keri has continued with theatre work including a stint with Michael Barrymore in Joseph And The Amazing Technicolour Dreamcoat.
 In 2007 Keri competed in Pop's Ultimate Star, but was the first contestant to be eliminated.